vitaminjs/vitamin/README.md

 #### One To Many

-An example for this type, is the relation between blog `post` and its `author`
+An example for this type, is the relation between blog `Post` and its `Author`
 ```js
 var User = vitamin.model('user', {